 Additionally, its reliability depends on the technology you use.
 In some cases and with certain hardware, you may experience some bugs along the way.
 Apart from checking the status of your equipment and maintaining your geofences regularly, to counter this, you should have a backup option in place in the form of alternative on-the-spot solutions, just in case.

 When researching and comparing geofencing software, make sure to pay special attention to its reliability and the maintenance it requires.

 2. Pushback Due to Privacy Concerns

 If you’re planning on using it for tracking employees, you may be met with some pushback.
 The best way to approach the issue is to build trust.
 Explaining the benefits of geofencing for both the company and your staff can go a long way in addressing employee concerns.
-Additionally, you’ll want to have a sound policy in place, outlining the reasons for implementing geofencing, what data you will collect, and how it will be used.
+Additionally, you’ll want a sound policy outlining the reasons for implementing geofencing, what data you will collect, and how it will be used.

 Whatever the case, you would be well advised to familiarize yourself with applicable consumer data privacy laws before implementing the system.

 3. Battery and Data Draining